 Note: Overexposure to UV during childhood and adolescence is a major factor in determining future skin cancer risk.
 Melanoma is the most common cancer in young Australians aged 13-24 years.

-- support staff and students to use a combination of sun protection measures when UV index levels are 3 or above and allow sun exposure when UV levels are below 3
+- support staff and students to use a combination of sun protection measures when UV index levels are 3 or above

 - develop and implement policy and procedures promoting sun-safe practices in consultation with students, staff and parents